 In order to keep pace with the latest trend, our new component archetype also finished migration from webpack v1 to webpack v2.
-Webpack 2 offers better performance, improved bundling and a much nicer experience when configuring it.
-For migration to webpack v2, please read more here.
+Webpack 2 offers better performance, improved bundling, and a much nicer experience when configuring it.
+For information about migrating to webpack v2, see the webpack migration documentation.

-The webpack configs in the component archetype are separated into partials and compose into a single config using webpack-config-composer that's passed to webpack.
+The webpack configurations in the component archetype are separated into partials and compose into a single configuration using webpack-config-composer that's passed to webpack.

-/partial folder.
-Under component config to use with webpack above, we add partials and profiles to the composer, and then selectively compose them into a single config object for webpack.
+/partial directory.
+Under the component configuration (to use with webpack above), we add partials and profiles to the composer, and then selectively compose them into a single configuration object for webpack.

-Below are the partial configs for new component archetype webpack structure:
+Below are the partial configurations for a new component archetype webpack structure:

 |- electrode-archetype-react-component/config/webpack | |- partial | | |- babel.js | | |- define.js | | |- fonts.js | | |- images.js | | |- json.js | | |- optimize.js | | |- sourcemaps.js | | |- styles.js

-After understanding the new Component Archetype Structure, it's time to generate electrode components by using latest electrode generators.
+After understanding the new Component Archetype Structure, it's time to generate Electrode components by using the latest Electrode generators.
 With

-generator-electrode, we can create a dynamic and performant Lerna structured Electrode Components.
+generator-electrode, we can create dynamic and performant Lerna-structured Electrode components.
 Let's explore and personalize this in our next section, Create an Electrode Component.